 Random Variables

-In Part 1, we developed probability in terms of events — subsets of a sample space.
+In our development of Basic Probability Ideas, we worked with probability in terms of events — subsets of a sample space.
 While this framework is logically complete, it is insufficient for the quantitative demands of statistics and machine learning.
 We need to associate numerical values with outcomes so that we can compute averages, measure spread, and apply the tools of calculus.
 A random variable is precisely this bridge: it is a function that maps each outcome in the sample space to a real number.

 Definition: Random Variable